brianosoro/PinFailed/README.md

 # 2. What is Pin Failed
-Get all failed PIN unlock attempts on your Android Device.
+Pin Failed let's you to get all failed PIN unlock attempts on your Android Device.

 ## Prerequisites (Not required as such)